Onset of universality in the dynamical mixing of a pure state: Evolution under interacting spin-1/2 Hamiltonians

 \subsection{One excitation subspace}

-In this section we repeat the analysis done in Subsec.~\ref{ss:hf} for a density matrix which is evolved under Hamiltonians with the form given in equation~(\ref{eq:HamS}), but now in the subspace where only one excitation (OE) is present in the chain.
+In this section we repeat the analysis done in subsection~\ref{ss:hf} for a density matrix which is evolved under Hamiltonians with the form given in equation~(\ref{eq:HamS}), but now in the subspace where only one excitation (OE) is present in the chain.
 The dimension of this subspace is $N=L$, a convenient fact for our purposes because in this case the number of statistically independent random variables in the Hamiltonian equals the dimension of the subspace.
-We set $L=924$ and $M=541$, and remind that for the OE subspace we fix the disorder strength in equation~(\ref{eq:HamS}), $h=0.1$.
+We set $L=500,\;924,$ and 1500, and we perform $M=1000, \;541,\; 333$ random realization, respectively.
+The disorder strength in equation~(\ref{eq:HamS}) is set to $h=0.15, \;0.1,$ and 0.09 in order to ensure a GOE statistics of the energy levels of the Hamiltonian for each system size aforementioned~\cite{sorathia2012closed,torres2019level}.
 The initial state is the same one used for the analysis in the HF subspace.